DROP: Dimensionality Reduction Optimization for Time Series: DROP: Workload Optimization

+A natural question arises due to DROP's iterative architecture: can we combine information across each sample's transformations without computing PCA over the union of the data samples?
+Stochastic PCA methods enable work reuse across samples as they iteratively refine a single transformation matrix, but other methods do not.
+DROP uses two insights to enable work reuse over any PCA routine.

-DROP makes use of two key insights in order to enable this work reuse.
-First, given two transformation matrices produced via PCA, $T_1$ and $T_2$, the horizontal concatenation of these matrices $H = [T_1 | T_2]$ is a transformation into the union of their range spaces.
-Second, for datasets that have rapid drop off in spectrum (as in our target time series), the principal components returned from running PCA on repeated data samples will generally concentrate to the true top principal components.
-Thus, work reuse proceeds via two step concatenate-distill approach to compute a $k$-dimensional transformation for a given DROP iteration.
-First, through the course of all DROP iterations, we maintain a transformation history consisting of the horizontal concatenation of all PCA transformations to this point.
-We subsequently compute the SVD of this history matrix to compute a new basis for this matrix (i.e., spans its range space), distilling and returning the first $k$ columns as the desired $k$-dimensional transformation.
+First, given PCA transformation matrices $T_1$ and $T_2$, their horizontal concatenation $H = [T_1 | T_2]$ is a transformation into the union of their range spaces.
+Second, principal components returned from running PCA on repeated data samples generally concentrate to the true top principal components for datasets with rapid spectrum drop off.
+Work reuse thus proceeds as follows: DROP maintains a transformation history consisting of the horizontal concatenation of all transformations to this point, computes the SVD of this matrix, and returns the first $k$ columns as the transformation matrix.

-Although this routine requires an SVD computation, computational overhead is not dependent on the raw dataset size, but on the size of the history matrix, $H$. $H$'s size is proportional to the original dimensionality $d$ and size of lower dimensional transformations, which are in turn proportional to the data's intrinsic dimensionality and the application-specific $TLB$ constraint.
-In practice, preserving \emph{all history} can be computationally expensive.
-Hence, DROP periodically shrinks the history matrix using DR via PCA.
-We validate the benefit of using work reuse---up to 25\% on real-world data---in Section~\ref{sec:experiments}.
+Although this requires an SVD computation, computational overhead is dependent on the size of the history matrix, not the dataset size.
+This size is proportional to the original dimensionality $\dvar$ and size of lower dimensional transformations, which are in turn proportional to the data's intrinsic dimensionality and the $TLB$ constraint.
+As preserving \emph{all history} can be expensive in practice, DROP periodically shrinks the history matrix using DR via PCA.
+We validate the benefit of using work reuse---up to 15\% on real-world data---in \S\ref{sec:experiments}.